Does your B2B brand have personality?

 Associations are a great way to think differently about your brand.
 What would your brand be if it were a car?
 A superhero?
 A famous actor?
 A plant?
 A color?

 Go back to imagining your brand as a person.
 What does it look and sound like?
 How does it dress?
 Where is it from, and where is it going?

 Write down adjectives that describe how your brand is perceived today.
 Next, list adjectives that say how you want to be perceived 10 years from now.

 Once you have all your words on paper, start grouping them together.
 Similarities and themes will emerge.
 Rank them according to importance and/or relevancy.

-With your top themes outlined, choose 3-5 adjectives that best encapsulate them.
+With your top themes outlined, choose three to five adjectives that best encapsulate them.
 Brand personality traits guide the creation of touchpoints like web copy, ads, graphic design, and business collateral.
 So it’s important that your personality traits are “words you can draw.”
 For example, “passionate” comes to mind because your team is so enthusiastic.
-But how do you design a “passionate” banner ad?
+But how will you design a “passionate” banner ad?
 Turn to the thesaurus and explore synonyms like “lively” or “vibrant.”
 These words are more visually descriptive; you can picture a vibrant design or lively web copy.

 Creating a brand personality is just the beginning—bringing it to life is an ongoing pursuit.
 In the short term, it can act as a checklist for your communications.
 Hold those words next to any email, copy, or design to make sure they align.
 Keep true to it, and your brand personality will naturally shine.